embrace-io/embrace-docs/docs/ios/open-source/features/metadata-personas.md

 ## Conclusion

-User Personas provide a flexible way to tag and categorize user sessions for better analysis and personalization.
+User Personas and Session Properties provide a flexible way to tag and categorize user sessions for better analysis and personalization.
 By leveraging this functionality, developers can gain insights into user behavior and improve the application experience based on user segments.